0% VAT on solar panels: what it covers and when it ends

 - Installation labour

-- Battery storage — when installed at the same time as new solar panels
+- Battery storage — installed with the panels or on its own (see below)

 How much does 0% VAT save?